 Celebrating finishing high school (‘schoolies week’) is often linked to episodes of very high levels of single-session drinking or deliberately drinking to intoxication.
 Over 70 per cent of male school leavers and 60 per cent of females report getting drunk on most or all days or nights of their schoolies week.

 Car accidents are a leading cause of death for teenagers.
 In the 12 months prior to April 2010 in Victoria, 41 drivers and riders were killed who tested at or over 0.05 (the legal limit for blood alcohol concentration (BAC)).
 Of those, six were aged under 21, 16 were aged 21–29, 11 were aged 30–39 and eight were aged 40 years and over.

 Alcohol impairs judgement.
 Teenagers are more likely to engage in unsafe sexual practices when they have been drinking.
 Other associated risks include:

-Drinking alcohol can affect how the brain develops in young adults under the age of 25.
-Young people under 15 years of age are particularly at risk.
+Drinking alcohol can affect how the brain develops in people under the age of 25.
+People under 15 years of age are particularly at risk.
 Teenage brains are still developing, and the areas of the brain that undergo the most dramatic changes during the teenage years are the frontal lobe and hippocampus.
 These areas are associated with motivation, impulse control and addiction.

 Young people are more likely to take risks when drinking.
 Alcohol is a significant factor in a range of risky situations, including: